THIS POST IS ALSO AVAILABLE IN : Nederlands

 The BTS runs whole week from 6 am to 12 pm.
 The last train leave between 11:30 and 11:50 PM.
 At the stations you find vending machines where you can buy tickets.
 Be aware that some even older machines (TIM = Ticket Issuing Machine) only accept coins.
 The most common and newest vending machines accept coins and bills.
 If you don’t have any change, you can change it at one of the counters, which are often located near the gates.
 If ticket machine is broken you can buy a ticket here, but normally you can only exchange money here.

-Sleeping near a BTS station
+Spending the night near a BTS station

 Below we have described a number of good accommodations around two BTS stations.
 We regularly sleep near a BTS station so that we can travel through Bangkok very quickly and easily.